 - consultancy, where — instead of volunteering — you are producing a deliverable or working on a professional-level project for your community partner

 - community-based research, collecting and/or analyzing data on behalf of a community partner.

 CUPS maintains a list of past and present SL courses — check out what's possible!

 Every semester CUPS trains a cohort of Service-Learning TAs (SL-TAs) in the pedagogy and practice of service-learning.
 These SL-TAs are placed directly in designated SL courses to help the students, faculty, and community partners develop strong, meaningful partnerships that benefit everyone involved.
 Becoming a Service-Learning TA is a great way to gain professional experience, work directly with faculty and students, and make a difference in your community.

 Learn more about the SL-TA program and find out how to apply!

 To work more closely with a community partner or local employer, students can complete a Service-Learning Internship for academic credit.
 Contact Tom Wilson in the CUPS Office to learn more.

 Work with your professors and/or community partners to develop proposals for undergraduate research scholarships, which provide funding for research projects in collaboration with community partners.

-Service-learning doesn't just happen in Burlington; you can travel around the world and engage more deeply in the country to visit through community engagement.
-Some UVM service-learning courses (particularly in the CDAE department) can involve international travel.
+Service-learning doesn't just happen in Burlington; you can travel around the world and engage more deeply in the country you visit through community engagement.
+Some UVM service-learning courses can involve international travel.
 In addition, you can pursue service-learning opportunities in study abroad programs.